bryanc-nz/installerapp2iso/README.md

 ![](images/installerapp2iso.png)

 ### Advanced Usage
+#### Run from the command line
-You can use **File/Export** to export the embedded shell script engine (InstallerApp2ISO.sh) to another folder on your machine and then run it from the Terminal command line.
+You can use **File/Export Script** to export the embedded shell script engine (InstallerApp2ISO.sh) to another folder on your machine and then run it from the Terminal command line.

-List the shell script to view the usage and allowable options.
+List the shell script (in your favourite text editor or using commands such as *cat* or *less* - but take care not to modify it) to view the usage and allowable options.

+### Logging
+InstallerApp2ISO.sh produces extensive logging of its activities.
+Using the **Log Detail** button you are able to control the verbosity of this logging.
+Set the detail you want *before* creating the ISO file.

+You can save the output logging to a text file with the menu commands:

+* Save Log...
+* Save Log As...